 Enjoy special artist rates for ticketed performances or complimentary access to events.

 Fees & Financial Assistance

 Application fee: $65 for each individual or group application.
-Group members must pay an additional registration fee of $35 on acceptance.
+Individual group members must pay an additional registration fee of $35 on acceptance.

 How to Apply

-Collaborative Groups: a group leader must complete a single application and upload supporting materials on behalf of the whole group.
-Portfolio materials should be provided for the collective, individual resumes and bios should be provided for each member.
+Collectives: a group leader must complete a single application and upload supporting materials on behalf of the whole group.
+Visual support materials should be provided for the collective; individual resumes and bios should be provided for each member.

-In 500 words, describe the framework of your proposed project in relation to this program, your weekly execution plan, details of the mediums you propose to use and your level of knowledge in the processes required, and outline any specific technical or support requirements.
+In 500 words, describe the framework of your proposed project in relation to the residency, your weekly execution plan, details of the mediums you propose to use and your level of knowledge in the processes required, and outline any specific technical or support requirements.

 Participants are selected by impartial adjudicators on the basis of their submitted material.
 In addition to artistic merit, consideration will be given to the likelihood that the artist's work will benefit from the program.

 Applicants will be notified of their status as soon as adjudication is complete, approximately eight to 10 weeks following the application deadline.